Beware of Ransomware: protect your undertaking from a legal risk management perspective

-Yves is a member of the Loyens & Loeff Litigation & Risk Management Practice Group.
-He is also in charge of the Automotive, the Food & Beverages and the Technologies Teams in Belgium.T: +32 2 773 23 69 M: +32 473 73 37 23 E: firstname.lastname@example.org
+Yves Van Couter is a Loyens & Loeff partner based in Brussels.
+He is a member of the Litigation & Risk Management Practice Group, heads the firm-wide Food & Beverages Team and co-heads the Data Protection & Privacy Team.T: +32 2 773 23 69 M: +32 473 73 37 23 E: email@example.com

 StéphanieDe SmedtAttorney at law Associate

 Stephanie is a member of the Loyens & Loeff Litigation & Risk Management Practice Group in Belgium.T: +32 2 773 23 77 M: +32 494 25 49 85 E: firstname.lastname@example.org

 ChristopheGeuensProfessional Support Lawyer

 Christophe Geuens is a professional support lawyer in our office in Brussels.
 He focuses on automotive, IP/IT as well as data protection and privacy matters both from a content and a knowledge management perspective.T: +32 2 773 23 57 M: +32 495 24 58 82 E: email@example.com